About

 This is something simpler and, I think, more honest: it’s a place where I’m learning out loud.

-My name is Ashika Mehta-Ombe, and I’m a mother of three, a filmmaker in training, a lifelong wanderer, and a woman who spent most of her adult life moving so fast she forgot to notice what she was building.
+My name is Ashika Mehta-Ombe, and I’m a mother of 3, a filmmaker in training, a lifelong wanderer, and a woman who spent most of her adult life moving so fast she forgot to notice who she really was.

 Where I come from

-Before England, I lived in the UAE for about six years, a chapter that shaped me more than I understood at the time.
 By the time I was a teenager in America, I had already lived across three continents.
-I didn’t know it then, but that restlessness and constant reinvention would become one of the defining patterns of my life.
+I didn’t know it then, but that restlessness, that constant reinvention, would become one of the defining patterns of my life.

 In college, I met my husband, a Nigerian-American man whose own story of straddling cultures mirrored mine in ways that surprised us both.
 We got married, built a life in New Jersey, and had all three of our children there.